devslopes/dwa-templates/coding-team-templates/coding-question.md

   The problem is that the block that contains the words "My BIO" won't take the full width of the Browser viewport.
 It's width only wraps the content instead.

-  In the attached screenshot I demonstrate the way my page acts at the moment.
+  In the attached screenshot/excalidraw page I demonstrate the way my page acts at the moment.

-  Here is the excalidraw link where I demonstrate how I want the block with "My BIO" act in the Browser.

-#### Hypothesis or Observations
+##### What Do You Think the Root Cause of the Blocker/Problem Is?

-> [ What do you think might be a reason of the issue? ]
+> [ Share an educated guess as to why you think the problem is occurring. ]

-If you don't know make guesses and assumptions.
+If you don't know the reason, please make guesses and assumptions.
 Do your best to test them before you continue.
 One of them might be a correct one to help you resolve the issue.

 If you don't add any assumptions or guesses you will be asked to spend some time to think where the issue might be and then update your post.